 A few drawbacks have prevented the Wankel engine from truly rivaling the piston engine.
 Notably, it uses more fuel and it typically produces less torque than a comparable four-cylinder.
 But, its advantages are well-suited to range-extending duties.
 It’s compact, which clears up more space for passengers, cargo, and in this application batteries, it’s light, quiet, and vibration-free.
 Mazda is even developing an advanced start-stop system to keep fuel economy in check, according to patent applications uncovered by Autoblog.

 Mazda experimented with using a rotary engine in an electric car four years ago when it introduced the experimental Mazda2 RE concept.
-It never reached production, but engineers are using the data gathered over the course of the project to develop a series-produced electric vehicle tentatively scheduled to arrive in 2019.
+It never reached production, but engineers are using the data gathered over the course of the project to develop a series-produced electric vehicle.